Hammarn/1MB335/Lab2.md

 The `with open` syntax is generally recommended as you get a clear syntax and files will be automatically closed:

 ```
-with open('output.txt', 'w') as file:  # Use file to refer to the file object
+with open('output.txt', 'w') as f:  # Use f to refer to the file object
-    file.write('Hi there!')
+    f.write('Hi there!')
 ```

 In the above code, the filehandle is only open during the loop, so there is no risk of leaving a file open.
 This is usually not a problem for small scripts, but as you write more complex code and are opening and writing to multiple files it could cause a problem.